Computing the Paschen curve for argon with speed-limited particle-in-cell simulation: Simulation Setup and Methodology

 To initiate the discharge we injected 100 electrons at the cathode in the first timestep with zero initial velocity.
 We simulated five types of electron-neutral collisions: ionization, elastic collisions, and three excitations.
 Many different types of collisions occur between electrons and argon, but we simulated only the five most likely.
 The other collisions had negligible cross-sections in the relevant electron energy range.
 The cross-sections were extracted from the Biagi-v7.1 database\cite{biagi1999monte} and Phelps database\cite{yamabe1983measurement} on www.lxcat.net on August 15, 2020.
-We did not include any collisions for the ions.
+We did not include any ion collisions.
+Although ion collisions could increase $V_b$, $\gamma_{se}$ depends only weakly on the ion energy, so the effect of these collisions is negligible.
 For excitation collisions, the electrons were scattered isotropically with an energy reduced by the excitation threshold.
 For elastic collisions, the electrons were scattered according to the Vahedi-Surendra algorithm.\cite{vahedi1995monte} For ionization collisions, the products were generated according to an algorithm developed by \citet{kutasi2000hybrid}.
-We used an energy-dependent model of secondary electron emission due to ion impact at the cathode.\cite{phelps1999cold} Secondary electrons were emitted with zero velocity with a probability given by Eq.~(\ref{eq:sey}) that depends weakly on the energy of the incident ion $\epsilon_i$.
+We used an energy-dependent model of secondary electron emission due to ion impact at the cathode.\cite{phelps1999cold} Secondary electrons were emitted from the cathode with zero velocity with a probability given by Eq.~(\ref{eq:sey}) that depends weakly on the energy of the incident ion $\epsilon_i$.

 To determine whether the simulation voltage $V$ was above or below $V_b$, we tracked the ion population in the simulation over 30 ion crossing times ($30\sqrt{2m_{Ar}d/eE}$).
-For $V<V_b$, the ion population decreased after an initial rise, eventually approaching to zero.
-For $V>V_b$, the ion population increased exponentially.
+For $V<V_b$, the ion population decreases with time after an initial rise, eventually returning to zero.
+For $V>V_b$, the ion population increases with time.
+This criterion is equivalent to the breakdown condition given by $\gamma_{se}(e^{\alpha d}-1) > 1$.
 This method provided a clear binary classification method of simulation results.
 For each pressure, we performed a grid search in the vicinity of the experimental $V_b$.
 Once a simulation above and a simulation below breakdown were found, we bracketed the interval with the respective voltages.
 These brackets are indicated by the bars in Fig.~\ref{fig:paschen}.
-The evolutions of the ion population for simulations above and below breakdown at 1~Torr~cm are shown in Fig.~\ref{fig:method}, for both SLPIC and PIC.